thegreenwebfoundation/admin-portal/docs/how-we-check-for-green.md

 **Why use domain/carbon.txt as the path?**

 Defaulting to a root `carbon.txt` makes it possible to implement a carbon.txt file without needing to know about `.well-known` directories, that by convention are normally invisible files.
 Having a single default place to look avoids needing to support a hierarchy of potential places to look, and precedence rules for where to look - there is either one place to default to when making an HTTP request, OR the single override.

+**How can you trust this?
+What would stop me lying in my carbon.txt file about my site?**

+You could indeed list a green provider in your supply chain, and claim it was hosting your site, so your site showed up as green through association.
+Your site would not show up as green until you had been able to submit some supporting evidence for manual review that you _really were_ using that provider.

+After manual review by our support staff, you would have managed to mark one domain as green.

+**What would stop me using someone else's carbon.txt file instead?**

+There are two mechanisms designed to mitigate against lying.

+**1. Manual review for new domains** - just like with your own domain, we have a manual review step for any new domain delegating to one already trusted.
+New domains don't show as green until they have been added to an allow list for a given provider, or until a domain hash is made available when performing a lookup.
+More on domain hashes below.

+**2. Domain hashes for newly seen domains** -

+Domain hashes are SHA256 hashes based on:

+1. the domain a lookup is being delegated to
+2. a secret shared that only the green web platform and the provider associated with the domain above has access to

+They are an optional part of either a TXT record or HTTP header, when delegating a lookup to carbon.txt file at a different domain.
+They allow the organisation Cool Green Hosted Services Inc, who own the domain cool-green-hosted-services.com, and who are serving a site at domain customer-of-green-hosted-services.com, to assert that it's really organisation Cool Green Hosted Services Inc operating the infrastructure powering customer-of-green-hosted-services.com, and to use the supporting evidence shared by Cool Green Hosted Services Inc, for any green checks.